Moreland Integrated Transport Strategy 2018 and Parking Strategy

 Council is not directly responsible for major roads such as Sydney Road, setting speed limits, or public transport services (including car parks at train stations), but is a powerful advocate on behalf of the Moreland community to the state government agency decision makers.

-The new strategy will focus on what Council can do directly to improve transport in Moreland, such as new or improved routes for pedestrians and cyclists, and traffic management works that help reduce speeding or unnecessary through traffic on local roads.
+The Draft Moreland Integrated Transport Strategy focuses on what Council can do directly to improve transport in Moreland, such as new or improved routes for pedestrians and cyclists, and traffic management works that help reduce speeding or unnecessary through traffic on local roads.
 It also identifies the priorities for working with bodies like VicRoads and Transport Victoria, such as seeking reduced speed limits on local streets and more bus services, particularly in Moreland's north.

-For further information, please contact Council by calling 9240 1111 or emailing Transport Strategy Review.
+For further information, please contact Council by calling 9240 1111 or email Transport Strategy Review.